wp-plugins/soundcloud-master/readme.txt

 === SoundCloud Master ===
-Contributors: Techgasp
+Contributors: TechGasp
 Tags: plugin, soundcloud, sound, music, mp3, wav, player, playlist, embedded, music sets, sets, sound cloud Requires at least: 3.5
-Tested up to: 4.1.1
+Tested up to: 4.2
-Stable tag: 4.4.1.4
+Stable tag: 4.4.1.5
 License: GPLv2 or later

 SoundCloud Master is a light weight and shiny clean code wordpress plugin that you need to show off and sell your music.